WORKERS COMP TEMPORARY DISABILITY BENEFITS

 A serious workplace injury or job-related illness can leave you sidelined for weeks or months.
-In Florida, you will likely be entitled to collect workers’ comp temporary disability benefits, since most employers are required to carry coverage for full- and part-time employees.
+You will likely be entitled to collect workers’ comp temporary disability benefits in Tampa since most employers are required to carry coverage for full- and part-time employees.
 Temporary disability benefits provide for no-cost medical care as well as payments to offset your wage losses.

 If you suspect your employer or the insurer are not properly handling your claim, get a free assessment from one of our skilled workers’ compensation attorneys to find out if you have a case.

 THERE ARE TWO CATEGORIES OF WORKERS’ COMPENSATION TEMPORARY DISABILITY BENEFITS THAT PROVIDE FOR WAGE RECOVERY:

 Workers categorized for TPD are eligible to return to work in a restricted duty capacity.
 The employer may or may not accommodate the injury with a temporary “light duty” job.

 If your employer can provide you with a restricted job and you will earn 80% of your usual average weekly wage (AWW), you are not eligible for supplemental workers’ comp payments.
 But, if you are temporarily injured and your employer does not provide any type of work accommodations, you can collect 64% of your AWW from the workers’ comp insurance provider.

 If you go back to work but earn less than 80% of your AWW, the insurance carrier must provide TPD payments to make up some of the difference.
 The TPD in these cases pays 80% of the loss.
 For example, a worker who normally makes $800 a week should receive 80%, or $640 a week for light duty.
 If he only earns $400 for restricted work, there is a $240 weekly shortfall.
 TPD would pay 80% of this shortfall, or $192 a week.